JoyOfCodingPDX/GettingStarted/README.md

 projects to be available publicly for everyone to see.

 However, it is very useful to leverage git (and GitHub) to easily move that code between multiple machines.
-It would enable you to develop your code on your local machine and test it on the PSU CS Department's machines before you submit it.
+It enables you to develop your code on your local machine and test it on the PSU CS Department's machines before you submit it.
 This is possible to do with GitHub, but it requires some extra steps.